Mangin4/ENEL320-Assignment2/README.md

 ![DFT sample rate of 100](/Images/Complexity%20graph%20FFT%20VS%20DFT.png)

 <h3> c) </h3>
-<p>The plot that we get relates to the complexity of the mathfunction.
-DFT has a big o commplexity of O(N^2) and the FFT has a complexity of O(Nlog(N)).
-This means when there is a high number of samples the FFT will be Tractable where as the DFT will most likly not be.
+<p>The plot that we obtain relates to the complexity of the mathematical function.
+The DFT has a big O complexity of O(N^2), while the FFT has a complexity of O(Nlog(N)).
+This means that when there are a high number of samples, the FFT will be tractable, whereas the DFT will most likely not be.

-Anohter interesting feature in the DFT is there is a increasing variablility in the time taken. this could be explained factors not relating to the code like variablility in the speed of a computer.</p>
+Another interesting feature of the DFT is the increasing variability in the time taken.
+This could be explained by factors not related to the code, such as variability in the speed of a computer.</p>